EmdadHaque/MyResume/projects/deploy_app_to_azure_vms.md

 ## Automate the deployment of applications to Azure Windows Virtual Machines
 _Date: 10 Oct 2024_

+**Aim**: To install applications on Windows VMs in Azure via scripts in the absence of any configuration management tools.

 **Scenario**: The environment has multiple Windows VMs in Azure which are not being managed by any Configuration Management tools, most are also not connected to any AD.